joe-speedboat/ansible.mongo_easy/README.md

 # make the miracle happen :-)
 ansible-playbook roles/joe-speedboat.mongo_easy/tests/test.yml

-# check the status on the master nodes as you need (with 100s of terminals, this looks pretty nerdy 🦖)
+# check the status on the nodes as you need (with 100s of terminals, this looks pretty nerdy 🦖)
 mongo
   use admin
     db.auth('siteRootAdmin','.Change.Me.123')